 My buddy Michael Volitich and I set ourselves a challenge at the beginning of the year that we would each give up drinking alcohol for one month.
 After a heavy Christmas period it seemed to be the best thing to do for our health, yet things took quite a strange turn at the end of the month.
 The truth is that I didn’t miss alcohol as I though that I would, and I was enjoying the benefits.
 I therefore decided to challenge my buddy to a full year, something which we have almost completed.
 Given that Christmas is once again around the corner, this may be something which you start to consider and here are the benefits which you can count on.

-I was never a heavy drinker but the mornings now compared to the mornings after a couple of pints are very different.
+White Sands Rehabilitation Center recorded this statement from one of their patient.
+He said, I was never a heavy drinker but the mornings now compared to the mornings after a couple of pints are very different.
 I never used to be someone that woke up with great energy or desire to attack the day, usually putting this down to age.
 Once I gave up drinking however I found that I was not only much more sprightly when I first woke up, but that I also had strong energy levels throughout the day.

 In the past I used to go the pub 3 or 4 nights per week and although I would rarely get drunk during a visit to the pub, I would have drank at least 3 pints each time.
 Given that a pint here costs just over £3, that soon become around £30 per week, if not more, that I would spend on alcohol.
 Since giving up drinking I can count on at least an extra £120 in my bank each month, something that previously would have been frittered away.

 Something which I certainly do not miss about drinking alcohol are the hangovers which I would often get afterwards.
 I have never understood the science behind a hangover and there would be some mornings that I would feel terrible even though I had not drank very much.
 These days are gone now and one of my favorite benefits of not drinking is knowing that I won’t have to wake up feeling bad again.